 I would like to ask you regarding pregnancy and flight.
 Yes, travel by airplane!
-Is it safe for a woman in pregnancy (1, 3, 5, or 7 months) to take a flight?
-What about when the baby is just 1, 2, or 3 months to take a flight as well?
+Is it safe for a woman in pregnancy (one, three, five, or seven months) to take a flight?
+What about when the baby is just one, two, or three months to take a flight as well?
 I would appreciate if you could give me some advice.
 Regards.

 - Wear loose-fitting, comfortable clothing and shoes.
 Bring a sweater and dress in layers in case the plane's air temperature is too warm or too cool.

 - Spend a few minutes every hour or so walking and stretching to avoid cramps and back pain and to increase circulation.

 - Airplane air is dry — take special care not to become dehydrated by drinking plenty of fluids.
 Moisturizing your hands and face can help refresh you as well.